Abruzzo: Medieval and Renaissance hill towns

 Before the 2009 earthquake, Abruzzo was the region with the highest number of castles and hill towns in Italy.
 It still holds many of Italy's best-preserved medieval and Renaissance hill towns, twenty-three of which are among I Borghi più belli d'Italia.
 This listing recognises their scenic beauty, arts and culture, their historical importance, and quality of life.

-The abrupt decline of Abruzzo's agricultural economy in the early to mid-20th-century spared some of the region's historic hill towns from modern development.
+The abrupt decline of Abruzzo's agricultural economy in the early to mid-20th century spared some of the region's historic hill towns from modern development.
 Many lie entirely within regional and national parks.
-Among the most well preserved are Castel del Monte and Santo Stefano di Sessanio, within the Gran Sasso National Park on the edge of the high plain of Campo Imperatore and nestled beneath the Apennines' highest peaks.
-Both hill towns, which were ruled by the Medicis for over a century-and-a-half, see relatively little tourism.
+Among the most best preserved are Castel del Monte and Santo Stefano di Sessanio, within the Gran Sasso National Park on the edge of the high plain of Campo Imperatore and nestled beneath the Apennines' highest peaks.
+Both hill towns, which were ruled by the Medicis for over a century and a half, see relatively little tourism.
 Between the two towns sits Rocca Calascio, the ruin of an ancient fortress popular with filmmakers.
-Both Monteferrante and Roccascalegna are two of the most representative Abruzzo villages in the province of Chieti.
-Within the Gran Sasso National Park is also found Castelli, an ancient pottery center whose artisans produced ceramics for most of the royal houses of Europe.
+Monteferrante and Roccascalegna are two of the most representative Abruzzo villages in the province of Chieti.
+Within the Gran Sasso National Park also lies Castelli, an ancient pottery center whose artisans produced ceramics for most of the royal houses of Europe.